Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 There are currently no kennels for boarding on Marine Corps Air Station Yuma.
 The city of Yuma, however, offers several boarding services to choose from and research.

 MCAS Veterinary Service is located in Bldg.
 591, adjacent to the commissary.
-The veterinarian comes from Army's Yuma Proving Ground once or twice a month depending on the number of appointments be sure to call and verify availability.
-To schedule an appointment, or questions call the YPG Veterinary Services at DSN 312-328-2064.
-You may also have your pets vaccinated by a civilian veterinarian, but need to show proof to Pass and Registration office upon registering your pet(s).
+The veterinarian comes from Army's Yuma Proving Ground once or twice a month depending on the number of appointments, be sure to call and verify availability.
+To schedule an appointment or for questions call the YPG Veterinary Services at 928-328-2064.
+You may also have your pets vaccinated by a civilian veterinarian, but you will need to show proof to Pass and Registration office upon registering your pet(s).

 Some apartments and homes for rent will allow a small animal (under 15 lbs.), with a pet deposit.

-Most apartment complexes will accept animals over 15 lbs., but be sure to verify the weight limitation.
-Rental homes are also limited to large animals.
+Some apartment complexes will accept animals over 15 lbs., but be sure to verify the weight limitation and breed restrictions.
 We recommend pets be housed in another location until adequate arrangements can be made.
 Yuma weather can be hard on some outdoor pets since temperatures can exceed 120 degrees.